kipoi/kipoi-containers/README.md

     - How
       - Update existing images on dockerhub and zenodo if the model definiton has been updated
       - Add new images if new model has been added to the [model repo](https://github.com/kipoi/models)
+      - Create a new branch in [model repo](https://github.com/kipoi/models) named  `target-json` if it already does not exist
-      - Update `kipoi_containers/container-info/model-group-to-singularity.json` if a singularity image has been updated in zenodo.
+      - Update `shared/containers/model-to-singularity.json` in branch `target-json` of [model repo](https://github.com/kipoi/models) if a singularity image has been updated in zenodo.
-      - Update jsons in `kipoi_containers/container-info/` in case a new model has been added
+      - Update jsons in `kipoi_containers/container-info/` and ```shared/containers/``` in branch `target-json` of [model repo](https://github.com/kipoi/models) in case a new model has been added
       - Update workflows in `.github/workflow` in case a new model has been added
       - Update `kipoi_containers/kipoi-model-repo-hash`
-      - Create a pr
+      - Create a pr in this repo.
+For now, a pr has to be manually created in the [model repo](https://github.com/kipoi/models).

 3. Build, test and push all docker and singularity images
     - Which